- 30% of consumers report they are less likely to purchase from an online retailer that failed to deliver on time

 1. Pandemic courier issues

 The pandemic has squeezed the capacity of couriers and resulted in slower deliveries.
 Persistent safety measures are partly to blame but the main culprit is eCommerce.
 FedEx, for example, saw a 35% increase in business-to-consumer (B2C) deliveries in the wake of the pandemic.

 The global surge in parcel shipping has forced courier services to suspend delivery date guarantees on certain services.
 Unfortunately, most shoppers don’t accept Covid-19 issues as an excuse for late delivery.

 2. Peak season

 Retailers took around 1.5 days longer than average to fulfill orders during the 2020 holiday season.
-Forecasts indicate that holiday eCommerce sales in 2021 will surpass last year by 10-15%.
+Forecasts indicate that holiday eCommerce sales in 2021 will surpass 10-15% last year.